 Thomas L. Kirkland, Jr.

-Tom is a member of Butler Snow’s business department and practices within the Health Law group.
+Tom is a member of Butler Snow’s Health Law group.
 He has decades of Healthcare Law experience and regularly provides representation to providers on a wide range of regulatory, transactional, and litigation matters for hospitals, nursing homes, home health agencies, ambulatory surgery centers, dialysis facilities, medical laboratories, physician group practices, durable medical equipment providers and pharmacies.
 Tom has been involved in purchase and lease transactions of major hospitals, rural hospitals, nursing homes and home health agencies and other types of healthcare providers.
 His practice extends to matters involving Medicare and Medicaid reimbursement appeals and Stark, Anti-Kickback Statute and False Claim Acts violations.

 Biography – View PDF Bio